convisoappsec/conviso-docs/docs/integrations/sonarqube.md

 </div>

-On the **Integrations** section of the asset's properties, type ```SONAR``` to narrow your search and then select the Sonarqube integration you just created in the preceeding section:
+On the **Integrations** section of the asset's properties, type ```SONAR``` to narrow your search and then select the SonarQube integration you just created in the preceding section:

 <div style={{textAlign: 'center'}}>